lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 - Optimize layout with partitioning + Z-ordering and separate compute for heavy workloads.
 - Invest in lineage, audit logging, and cost tagging for governance and chargeback.

-If you want, I can outline a concrete catalog/schema/table example and show sample SQL to implement RLS and a tenant-scoped view.

 ## How does Databricks support resource isolation, workload management, and concurrency control for data warehousing?
 Resource isolation